Register for Camp

 Structured times are designated for medical and dietary education programs as well as diabetes management, meals, and rest.

-Because Diabetes is a condition impacting the entire family, Diabetes Camping and Educational Services, Inc. program enables families to learn about diabetes and share common experiences with other families in a fun and supportive environment.
+Because Type 1 diabetes is a condition impacting the entire family, our program enables families to learn about diabetes and share common experiences with other families in a fun and supportive environment.
 Our top notch program includes workshops on diabetes, parenting issues for adults, stress management, and activities for the whole family.

 There is on-site Medical Staff throughout the entire session.
 All meals and snacks are carefully planned and provided.
 Family camps begin at lunch, run for three (3) nights, and conclude after breakfast on the final day.
 Generally, approximately two families, depending on each of their sizes, share a cabin during family camps.